-The Greggs Foundation is currently accepting applications from local not-for-profit organisations and schools that have a Greggs shop in their region and need funding for an environmental project that benefits their community.
+Opening for its second round, the Greggs Foundation is now accepting applications from local not-for-profit organisations and schools that have a Greggs shop in their region and need funding for an environmental project that benefits their community.

 The Greggs Foundation uses the money raised from the 5p levy on carrier bag sales in Greggs shops to provide grants of up to £2,000 to not-for-profit organisations in Great Britain for projects that make a difference to the quality of life of people who live in neighbourhoods near a Greggs shop.

 The funding is for projects that improve the physical environment in a way that also benefits the wider community.
 There are seven local charity committees that meet regularly to review local applications.

 Preference is given to projects which include one of more of the following: